These are the most useful ham-related websites I’ve found, so far ....

 Puzzled about a weird data signal you hear on 30m?
 Well try looking up its frequency on this cool 30m band plan for a clue as to what it might be, and compare its sound against samples

-on sites such as this and this.
-While MMVARI does a decent job for RTTY and PSK, I’m
+on sites such as this.
+While MMVARI does a decent job for RTTY and PSK, I’m interested in

-interested in software to decode the more exotic ones - MultiPSK by F6CTE perhaps or
+software to decode the more exotic ones - MultiPSK by F6CTE perhaps or something else

 If you suffer QRM from your computer gear, routers, TVs, toasters etc., read all you ever